Programvareverkstedet/mysqladm-rs/docs/development.md

 cp ./assets/example-config.toml ./config.toml
 ```

-If you used the docker command above, you can use these settings as is, but if you are running mariadb/mysql on another host, port or with another password, adjust the corresponding fields in `config.toml`.
+If you used the docker command above, you can use these settings as is, but if you are running MariaDB/MySQL on another host, port or with another password, adjust the corresponding fields in `config.toml`.
 This file will contain your database password, but is ignored by git, so it will not be committed to the repository.

-You should now be able to connect to the mariadb instance, after building the program and using arguments to specify the config file.
+You should now be able to connect to the MariaDB instance, after building the program and using arguments to specify the config file.

 ```bash
 cargo run -- --config-file ./config.toml <args>